cython/cython/docs/src/tutorial/pypy.rst

 ---------------

-* As of PyPy 1.9, subtyping builtin types can result in infinite recursion on method calls.
+* As of PyPy 1.9, subtyping builtin types can result in infinite recursion on method calls in some rare cases.

-* Docstrings of special methods are not properly propagated to Python space.
+* Docstrings of special methods are not propagated to Python space.

 Bugs and crashes